nearpit/ALFrameworkComparison/README.md

 Tuning:
 Ranges were expanded.
-Considering LR scheduler to be added and set staticly the architecture to the arbitarly sufficient one.
+Considering LR scheduler to be added while LR set to 0.5 and set staticly the architecture to the arbitarly sufficient one.